vgough/go-fuse-c/README.md

 write simple filesystems, the Low Level API is more powerful and makes it easier to make the filesystem behave like a built-in Posix filesystem.

+## Alternatives

+* [GoFuse](https://github.com/hanwen/go-fuse) The GoFuse library is a little difficult to use, even if you're familiar with FUSE and Go.

+* [Bazil Fuse](https://github.com/bazil/fuse) Bazil has a low-level API which is similar to this library, however it is lacks good examples and has been mostly dead for years.
+4 years ago (April 2015), I spent time figuring out all the interfaces used by Bazil in order to make an in-memory FS example.
+That PR request is still pending [add in-memory example](https://github.com/bazil/fuse/pull/83).

 # Examples

 To try the hello example, which corresponds to hello low-level API example